ayosol/algorithm_solutions/README.md

 # Codewars_Kata_a_day
-I have decided to solve a Codewars kata everyday and also paste the solutions here.
+I have decided to solve data structures and algorithm problems everyday and also paste the solutions here.